Global Leadership

 Sheila Crowley

-As the Chief of Staff and Chief Operating Officer at Global Communities, Sheila Crowley monitors and facilitates various moving and interconnected parts, enabling teams to work more effectively and efficiently across the organization globally.
-In her role, Sheila oversees IT, People & Culture, Communications, Strategy & Learning, Safeguarding and Global Security.
+Sheila Crowley is Executive Vice President and Chief Operating Officer at Global Communities where she monitors and facilitates various moving and interconnected parts, enabling teams to work more effectively and efficiently across the organization globally.
+In her role, Crowley oversees IT, People & Culture, Communications, Strategy & Learning, Safeguarding and Global Security.

-Previously, Sheila served as Acting Director of the U.S. Peace Corps; she spearheaded the development of the Peace Corps five-year strategic plan and implemented key program initiatives across global operations.
-She also served as a Peace Corps Country Director in Romania and Indonesia.
-Sheila also served as Vice President of Volunteer and Institutional Engagement at Habitat for Humanity International.
+Previously, Crowley served as Acting Director of the U.S. Peace Corps; she spearheaded the development of the Peace Corps five-year strategic plan and implemented key program initiatives across global operations.
+She also served as a Peace Corps Country Director in Romania and Indonesia and as Peace Corps Volunteer in Ukraine.
+Crowley also served as Vice President of Volunteer and Institutional Engagement at Habitat for Humanity International.
 She oversaw its global volunteer impact strategy, which included developing and recruiting the next generation of Habitat volunteers.

 Sheila Crowley